Nina Cortlandt: Storylines

 Palmer was found alive as an amnesiac.
 Nina hoped for his recovery.
 At the end of the year, Nina reconciled with Cliff, called off the divorce, and they formally adopted Bobby.

 While her father was away on his honeymoon with the much younger Donna Beck, Nina got a frantic call from the Cortlandt Electronics Board of Directors.
 She used part of her trust fund to solve their fiscal problem.
 When Palmer returned, he recognized his daughter's acumen for business and gave her an executive position in his company.
 Cliff did not want Nina working the long hours necessary for the job.
 He felt she was beginning to neglect Bobby.

 Nina's coworker Steve Jacobi did not seem to understand that Nina was a married woman.
 At her Anniversary party, he planted a kiss on her.
 As much as Nina wanted to keep her relationship with Steve strictly business, things spiraled out of control.
-She began to fantasize about Steve while making love to Cliff.
+She began to fantasize about Steve while having sex with Cliff.

 A storm hit Pine Valley while Steve and Nina were working at Cortlandt Manor.
 They were alone in the dark by the roaring fireplace.
-Nina succumbed to temptation and slept with Steve.
+Nina succumbed to temptation and had sex with Steve.

 Nina continued her torrid affair with Steve.
 Cliff went by his apartment one day to speak to Nina only to discover the lovers in a passionate embrace.
 Cliff filed for a quickie divorce.
 This time the divorce was finalized.
 Nina continued her life with Steve, but it was obvious his interest was waning.
 Nina wanted to talk marriage, while Steve was content with his life as is.
 Nina and Cliff continued their conflict and argued over Bobby's welfare.
 Cliff’s antagonism and resentment vanished when he believed that Nina had been killed in a helicopter crash.
 Cliff rejoiced in her survival, but was now entangled in a relationship with Devon Shepherd.
 Nina knew she did not love Steve.
 She moved back in with her father at Cortlandt Manor.
 Devon stepped aside and left town.

 Nina and Cliff reconciled and were remarried by a justice of the peace.

 Nina was mesmerized by the healing powers of a conman named Zach Grayson.
 Daisy tried to break Nina out of her trance, but her mental state weakened.

 Zach drugged and raped Nina, while Cliff's sister, Linda Warner, took photos.
 Zach planned to blackmail Nina and threatened to show Cliff the photos.
 Nina turned to her mother for help.
 Nina was shocked when Daisy was discovered in Zach's apartment, standing over his dead body with a bloody knife.